RebeccaA79/Election_Analysis/README.md

   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes,

 - The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

+### Election-Audit Summary
+The python script that was used to run the above analysis is very flexible and can be tailored to analyze election data in different layouts and levels.